Programs & Events

 Please call 229-6206 for more info and to register

 Woods and water explorations, games, hikes, live animals, nature study, crafts, friends and fun!
-The North Branch Nature Center has been offering fun, exciting and educational nature camps for children for nearly 15 years.
-Catching frogs, watching hawks, following grasshoppers, making new friends - isn’t this just what a child’s summer should be?
+We've been offering fun, exciting and educational nature camps for children for nearly 15 years.Visit the camps page to register now.

 Order your bird-friendly coffee through NBNC and save on shipping!
 You'll be supporting the Nature Center, the birds, and the farmers who grow this sustainably produced product.
 All orders can be picked up from the Nature Center.
 Click here to download an order form.

 Family Bird Quest has Begun!

 Complete birding-related activities to earn points, and points can be redeemed for prizes.
 This new, innovative program makes birding exciting and gets families outside together to discover the joy of birds.
 Visit the FBQ website and to get started today!